1 – Weight Loss

 # 2 – Poor Decision Making

-While also often less notable than the sometimes dangerous impulse decisions that many other drugs can cause, prescription drug abuse can lead to poor decisions, especially with regards to how prescriptions are gained (e.g. forgery, buying online, etc.).
-Prescription addiction may also lead to excessive spending, unreliability, or even periods spent on destructive behaviors, including over drinking or spending too much time partying in general.
+While also often less notable than the sometimes dangerous impulse decisions that many other drugs can cause, prescription drug abuse can lead to poor decisions, especially with regard to how prescriptions are gained (e.g. forgery, buying online, etc.).
+Prescription addiction may also lead to excessive spending, unreliability, or even periods spent on destructive behaviors, including over-drinking or spending too much time partying in general.

 # 3 – Visiting Multiple Doctors